Mintbase/mintbase-js/packages/sdk/src/transfer/README.md

     tokenId: string;
   }[];
   // nftContractId is the token contract capable of doing the transfer
-  // if omitted, transfer method will attempt to use process.env.NFT_CONTRACT_ID nftContractId?: string;
+  // if omitted, transfer method will attempt to use process.env.CONTRACT_ADDRESS nftContractId?: string;
 };
 ```